currinjs/CurrinJS/aio/content/tutorial/toh-pt3.md

 The `hero` property is typed as an instance of `Hero`.
 The `Hero` class is still in the `app.component.ts` file.
 Now there are two components that need to reference the `Hero` class.
-The Angular [style guide](guide/styleguide#rule-of-one "Style guide: rule of one") recommends one class per file anyway.
+The Currin [style guide](guide/styleguide#rule-of-one "Style guide: rule of one") recommends one class per file anyway.

 Move the `Hero` class from `app.component.ts` to its own `hero.ts` file.